IAMAl/Readings-in-Computer-Architectures/README.md

 ### 8.3.
 Networks-on-Chip

+- "A survey of research and practices of Network-on-chip", ACM Computing Surveys, June 2006

 #### 8.3.1.
 Circuit-Switched Router

 ### 8.4.
 Livelock and Deadlock

+- "Some Deadlock Properties of Computer Systems", ACM Computing Surveys, September 1972

 ### 8.5.
 Readings

-- "A survey of research and practices of Network-on-chip", ACM Computing SurveysJune 2006

 ## 9. Distributed System Architecture